 Liquid-filled, two-piece capsules offer several advantages over other solid dosage forms, such as ease of scalability and manufacturing, faster absorption, simpler packaging, and higher product stability.
 Liquid filling also offers the ability to control R&D compounds, which are expensive and in limited supply.
 They are also known to accelerate product development because they can be made with fewer excipients than other solid dosage forms, such as tablets.

-Drug profiles for which LFCs would be suitable include complex formulations, low-dose, poorly soluble, and/or highly potent active pharmaceutical ingredients (APIs).
+Drug profiles for which liquid-filled, hard-shell capsules would be suitable include complex formulations, low-dose, poorly soluble, and/or highly potent active pharmaceutical ingredients (APIs).

 Altasciences’ integrated CDMO/CRO solutions can take your molecule from formulation to early phase clinical trials, and all the way through to commercialization.

-- State-of-the-art facility with formulation and analytical laboratories, cGMP manufacturing suites, high-potency area with segregated C/D cleanrooms, and warehouse
+- State-of-the-art contract development and manufacturing facility with formulation and analytical laboratories, cGMP manufacturing suites, high-potency area with segregated C/D cleanrooms, and warehouse

 - DEA License for Schedules I-V, and a dedicated narcotic storage area

-- Advanced capsule manufacturing equipment, including banding/sealing technology
+- Advanced capsule manufacturing processes and equipment, including banding/sealing technology

 - 97% first-time batch release success rate